Please click image for more info

 As all of the above-mentioned features weren’t enough, the Music Challenge features enable you to bring your piano playing skills to test, which further encourages you to play the piano like a champ!

-The Casio CDP-240 review can’t be complete without mentioning its sound quality.
+This review can’t be complete without mentioning the sound quality.
 It features 700 voices, including voices of guitars, strings, winds, organs, and more other than the piano itself.
 As a result, you can enjoy full-fledge, high-quality performances.
 It also features 16-watt high-quality in-built speakers, which make it possible for you to play the piano at parties and gatherings, loud and clear!

-In addition, 64-note polyphony and 200 auto-accompaniment rhythms further add to the sound quality of the Casio CDP-240.
+In addition, 64-note polyphony and 200 auto-accompaniment rhythms further add to the sound quality of Casio CDP 240.

 The Casio CDP-240 has two audio outputs that allow you to attach your earphones and practice in silence and privacy.
 This feature is specifically useful for those who do not have a separate studio to practice and are often bashed by neighbors and family members for creating a disturbance at odd times during the day.